nethesis/nethvoice-report/ui/src/doc-inline/en/data_summary_7_table_joinempty.md

 The items shown for incoming calls *Entry No Agents* are:

-- Grouping Period
+- `Grouping Period`
-- Queue number
+- `Queue Number`
-- Queue name
+- `Queue Name`
-- Unique Callers (total telephone numbers that have entered the queue counted individually)
+- `Unique Callers`: total telephone numbers that have entered the queue counted individually
-- Total Incoming Calls No Agents.
+- `Total Entry No Agents Calls`

 If no queues have been selected, the data of all will be shown the queues available.